dotnet/csharpstandard/standard/classes.md

 - *unsafe_modifier* ([§23.2](unsafe-code.md#232-unsafe-contexts)) is only available in unsafe code ([§23](unsafe-code.md#23-unsafe-code)).
 - when recognising a *method_body* if both the *null_conditional_invocation_expression* and *expression* alternatives are applicable then the former shall be chosen.

 > *Note*: The overlapping of, and priority between, alternatives here is solely for descriptive convenience; the grammar rules could be elaborated to remove the overlap.
-ANTLR, and other grammar systems, adopt the same convenience and so *method_body* has the specified semantics automatically.
+ANTLR, and other grammar systems, adopt the same convenience and so *method_body* has the specified semantics automatically. *end note*

 A *method_declaration* may include a set of *attributes* ([§22](attributes.md#22-attributes)) and one of the permitted kinds of declared accessibility ([§15.3.6](classes.md#1536-access-modifiers)), the `new` ([§15.3.5](classes.md#1535-the-new-modifier)), `static` ([§15.6.3](classes.md#1563-static-and-instance-methods)), `virtual` ([§15.6.4](classes.md#1564-virtual-methods)), `override` ([§15.6.5](classes.md#1565-override-methods)), `sealed` ([§15.6.6](classes.md#1566-sealed-methods)), `abstract` ([§15.6.7](classes.md#1567-abstract-methods)), `extern` ([§15.6.8](classes.md#1568-external-methods)) and `async` ([§15.15](classes.md#1515-async-functions)) modifiers.